 - She didn’t consider herself a satirist.
 In an interview published in The Paris Review, she said that satirists were all from other centuries, adding that “the people we call satirists now are those who make cracks at topical topics and call themselves satirists (…) Their stuff is not satire; it’s dull as yesterday’s newspaper.”

 - When asked about the source of her work, she replied it was “need of money.”

-- She claimed to name her characters from the telephone book and the obituary columns.
+- Dorothy Parker claimed to name her characters from the telephone book and the obituary columns.